ignon/koodimatskut/teacher/opettajalle/index.md

 Jos haluatte ottaa varman päälle, käyttäkää nettiselaimia ainoastaan Incognito-tilassa (tällöin esim.
 Google Analytics ei pysty säilömään evästeitä selaimen pitkäkestoiseen muistiin).

 ## In English
-Koodimatskut.fi is a carefully curated and arrenged list of high-quality coding learning materials for primary schools (in Finnish).
+Koodimatskut.fi is a carefully curated and arranged list of high-quality coding learning materials for primary schools (in Finnish).
+The materials have been selected so that they conform to Finnish coding standards and are either localized to Finnish or require only basic English proficiency.

 The games listed on this website are the property of their respective owners and provided with the name of their creator.
 The screenshots or pictures used for each game are for non-profit, educational, and informational purposes only.
 If you are the owner of a game mentioned here and wish to have it removed, contact me at arttu.b.makinen (át) gmail.com and I'll remove it as soon as possible.
 This website does not claim any ownership or affiliation with the games listed in here.

+## Art Licenses
+The free-to-use snowflake background (only used in December) has been designed by [Pastel.grafisk / Freepik](http://www.freepik.com)

 <!--